bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

 |image0|

-The Axon Ivy system itself currently only generates events of the category ``WORKFLOW``.
+The |axon-ivy| system itself currently only generates events of the category ``WORKFLOW``.
 Inside this category, events with the following names are generated: